Ukuroks-games/roblox-library-template/README.md

 ## Usage

 It using makefile for build wally package and some another things.

+Make will load depends from `wally.toml` automatically if it needed.

+You can use this commands with vscode tasks.

 To creating package:
 ```sh